College lacrosse: Division III women's lacrosse

-The NCAA Division III level is made up of 291 women's lacrosse teams.
-It is the largest women's lacrosse division and also the largest NCAA lacrosse division, surpassing the number of men's Division III teams by 44 members.
+The NCAA Division III level is made up of 288 women's lacrosse teams.
+It is the largest women's lacrosse division and also the largest NCAA lacrosse division, surpassing the number of men's Division III teams by 43 members.

+As noted in the Division III men's lacrosse section, the number of conferences dropped by two in the 2024 season, with the New England Collegiate Conference disbanding and the Colonial States Athletic Conference merging into the United East Conference.

 The defending Division III national champions are the Middlebury Panthers.